 You can do almost anything online these days: check your bank account, read books, watch movies and television shows, and video chat a friend.
-Now you can connect with a licensed mental health care professional for online counseling.
+Now you can connect with a licensed mental health care professional for online counseling at San Diego Christian counseling.

 How does mental health counseling work?
 And can it help with your mental health condition?
 Before you sign up, consider the advantages and disadvantages of online therapy.